0xjac/ERC777/eip-X.md

 Returns the number of decimals the token uses - e.g. `8`, means to divide the token amount by `100000000` to get its user representation.

 *Optional*: This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.

+*Note*: This method SHOULD NOT be implemented explicitly.
+Instead declare a public state variable: `string public decimals` and let the solidity compiler create the getter.

 > **returns** `decimals`: Number of decimals used by the token.